ziyili20/caROC/README.md

 # Evaluate continuous biomarkers with caROC

 `caROC` is an R package devoted to the assessment of continuous biomarkers.
-The metrics considered include **specificity at contolled sensitivity level**, **sensitivity at controlled specificity level**, **receiver operating characteristic** (ROC) curve.
-We allow both categorical and continuous covariates to be adjusted for in computing these metrics.
+The metrics considered include **specificity at contolled sensitivity level**, **sensitivity at controlled specificity level**, and **receiver operating characteristic** (ROC) curve.
+We allow both categorical and continuous covariates to be adjusted in computing these metrics.

 ## Installation and quick start